CodeInAVan/ctfd_demo/README.md

 ```
 sudo docker-compose up
 ```
-> Wait about 5 minutes as it take time for the various containers to start and for database tables and caches to be initialized and for the nginx proxy to start.
+> Wait about 5 minutes as it takes time for the various containers to start and for database tables and caches to be initialized and for the nginx proxy to start.
 >
 > Once complete, should now be able to access the Scoreboard service on http://localhost:8000
 >